adamboerema/common-kotlin-native/README.md

 ### iOS Framework

-iOS is built using a custom run script in the target's Build Phase that activates gradle's build process and copies the needed framework to the project files in Xcode
+iOS is built using a custom run script in the target's framework Build Phase that activates gradle's build process and compiles the needed framework files to the project files in Xcode

 ###Pitfalls